-No matter how long you’ve been trying to get pregnant, or how elated you may be, when you first see that little blue line or plus on a pregnancy test, it can be REALLY overwhelming.
+No matter how long you’ve been trying to get pregnant, or how elated you may be when you first get a positive pregnancy test, it can be REALLY overwhelming.

 You probably already know that these initial changes are due to the flood of hormones that your body begins producing when you conceive, and that they can wreak havoc on your emotions, your energy level, and your brain function.
 But did you know that they can also wreak havoc on your thyroid?
 Whether you’re pregnant now or plan to become soon, there are a few things you need to know about how your pregnancy can affect your thyroid function, and therefore the health of you and your baby.

-Pregnancy puts a whole bunch of added stress on your thyroid.
-It will need to produce more thyroxine (T4) and triiodothyronine (T3) in order to meet your body’s increased metabolic needs—that’s a fancy way of saying that your thyroid will have to work harder to help your body convert nutrients into energy, both for you, and for your growing baby, who will need a TON of energy to grow and develop.
-(If you want to know exactly how your thyroid functions, this post explains the process in detail).
+Pregnancy adds a whole lot of added stress on your thyroid — it will need to produce more thyroxine (T4) and triiodothyronine (T3) in order to meet your body’s increased metabolic needs, which is just a fancy way of saying that your thyroid will have to work harder to help your body convert nutrients into energy, both for you, and for your growing baby, who will need a TON of energy to grow and develop.

 Plus, if you’ve had thyroid problems in the past, being pregnant can make those problems even worse.
 And if you’ve never had your thyroid tested, you may not even know your thyroid isn’t functioning properly.
 Unfortunately, many women are not tested for thyroid problems early in pregnancy, and potential thyroid issues can easily be mistaken for general pregnancy woes.

-See how easily these symptoms can be mistaken for regular old pregnancy symptoms?
+See how easily these symptoms can be mistaken for regular ol’ pregnancy symptoms?

 If you haven’t had your thyroid tested already, ask your doctor to test you now.
 Thyroid testing is not routinely done on pregnant woman and absolutely should be, even if they haven’t been previously diagnosed.